NKCSS/NKCSS.Antelope.Verify/README.md

 ### Replay Attack

 Technically, an evil dApp could capture your Anchor login proof and submit it to this verification service inside the 60-second window.
 To overcome this, you could demand a second on-demand login proof, which would negate that, as long as you have not done a client identity proof in the last 60 seconds before it.

+I've added a proof of concept to solve this possible attack vector by requiring a 2nd verification that is triggered from the server-side, taking away initiative from the possible attackers.

+While an attacker could still forward this request, when it comes out of the blue for a user, this should raise a red flag where the user would not go through with it.

+This is all very theoretical though.
+The prerequisites for such an attack are so big and the possible upside so small, that it's not a practical thing to be worried about.

 ### Delay